affinidi/eventi-workshop/README.md

 ## Workshop module summary

-The workshop is structured into different key modules
+The workshop is structured into three key modules and one optional module if you finish early and have time to try out one more scenario of consent-driven data access.
+Even if you're new to this technology, each module is designed to take just 10-15 minutes.
+We understand learning something new can feel challenging, and we've made sure to keep the time manageable so you can progress comfortably at your own pace.

 - [1: Setup workspace](/docs/generate-app.md)
 - [2: Issue Event Ticket as Verifiable Credential](/docs/credentials-issuance.md)